 Last year, when The Hockey News ranked every teams’ prospects in our annual Future Watch edition, Ottawa finished right smack in the middle, 15th of 30 teams

-Which in the bigger scheme of things means sweet fuck all but go on…
+Which in the bigger scheme of things means sweet fudge all but go on…

 There’s that mediocrity again.